chaos-polymtl/lethe/doc/source/parameters/cfd/ale.rst

 * The ``Function expression`` parameter sets the expression for the ALE velocity field in regards to :math:`u` and :math:`v`  for a 2D simulation and to :math:`u`, :math:`v`, :math:`w` for a 3D simulation.

+.. warning:: The current implementation of the ALE module does not support time-dependent or non-divergence velocity fields